-For thirty years, the aboriginal art market has been growing steadily.
-Now it is an incredibly interesting investment for any well informed collector.
-Proceeds from speciality sales did not exceed AUD 18 million in 1989, but rose to AUD 300 million by 2011… Find out more about this fascinating genre and its place in the world of art…
+Over the last thirty years, the Aboriginal art market has grown steadily.
+Now it is an incredibly alluring investment for any well-informed collector.
+In 1989, sales from Aboriginal artwork were less than AUD 18 million, but had risen to AUD 300 million by 2011.
+Find out more about this fascinating genre and its place in the world of art…

-Between new artists and the already established names in aboriginal art, the price varies.
-For young artists, a piece can be sold anywhere between one hundred euros and a few thousand euros.
+Between new artists and the already established names in Aboriginal art, prices vary.
+For young artists, a piece can be sold anywhere between one hundred euros to a few thousand euros.
 Meanwhile, the work The Olgas for Ernest Giles by Brett Whiteley, sold for more than 2 billion dollars in 2007.
-The pinnacle for the market came in 2007.
-However, this was followed by a period of steep decline in turnover for auction houses, which levelled out in 2014.
+The market peaked in 2007, but this was followed by a period of steep decline in turnover for auction houses, which leveled out in 2014.
 2015 saw a particularly prosperous year, with a rise of more than 40 points according to the AIAM100 index.
 This also explains the interest of art dealers in this accessible and promising market.

 Is Aboriginal Art Contemporary Art?

 Auction houses seem to ignore the highly contemporary aspect to this type of art.
-Instead, they include aboriginal art in the category: “ancient and ethnographic art”.
+Instead, they include Aboriginal art in the category: “ancient and ethnographic art”.
 Meanwhile, Australian contemporary artists are presented in the category “Paintings, drawings and sculptures”.
-This distinction could lead to aboriginal art being lost, even though it is very much alive on the contemporary art scene.
+This distinction could lead to Aboriginal art being lost, even though it is very much alive within the contemporary art scene.

 In fact, the french market is particularly active in this category.
-Galleries specializing in Aboriginal art such as Arts d’Australie – Stéphane Jacob and Aborigène Galerie, directly collaborate with art centres who promote aboriginal art and provide security for artists.
+Galleries specializing in Aboriginal art, such as Arts d’Australie – Stéphane Jacob, directly collaborate with art centres who promote aboriginal art and provide security for artists.
 Unlike auction houses who almost exclusively concentrate on the historical aspects of a work, galleries highlight the artist who made it.

 A legacy of tradition and expertise

 Works created by politically and economically isolated traditional societies are called Aboriginal art.
-The motifs that are found on the actual works are similar to those found on rocks, bark or even on the bodies of aboriginal people.
-They symbolise the link between the aboriginal people and the spiritual world or recount journeys and teachings of their ancestors.
-This makes it the very first work of art in the world, dating back more the 50,000 years.
+The motifs that are found on the actual works are similar to those found on rocks, bark or even on the bodies of Aboriginal people.
+They symbolise the link between the Aboriginal people and the spiritual world or recount journeys and teachings of their ancestors.
+First produced more than 50,000 years ago, it is the oldest living art form.
 Often produced on a small scale, these works have an important function in the daily life of these societies.

 An art supported by public institutions

-Aboriginal paintings, or the art of the “dreamers” from the Savannah and Australian deserts fascinate the west and public institutions.
-For example Quai Branly, the Musée des Confluences de Lyon and the Musée océanographique de Monaco are increasingly opening their doors to it.
+Aboriginal paintings, or the art of the “dreamers” from the Australian bush and deserts, fascinate the West and public institutions.
+For example, the Quai Branly and the Musée des Confluences de Lyon are increasingly opening their doors to it.
 Each exhibition opens new art collectors’ eyes to this art, which combines political messages, figurative and abstract scenic painting, and a cultural legacy.